libexpat/libexpat.github.io/content/pages/string-pools.md

-A second usage pattern comes from using the string pool as a buffer for converting the input stream, purely to get a temporary internally-formatted string.
+A second usage pattern comes from using the string pool as a buffer for converting the input stream, purely to get a temporary internally-encoded string.
 For example, substituting an entity reference involves the following code:

     :::c